glickko/social-video-HD/README.md

 Rules:
 1. Basic Video must be HD at 720-4k
-2. 59 Sec Duration (or you can try more duration, in tiktok 2min i still get HD same codec) Then when you upload them in to Social you choose, they will still HD because the video not need to Convert again in the Social.
-Social will read that the video have same codec with them
+2. 59 Sec Duration (or you can try more duration, in tiktok 2min i still get HD same codec).
+`'Then when you upload them in to Social you choose, they will still HD because the video not need to Convert again in the Social.
+Social will read that the video have same codec with them'`

-##Note
+## Note
 Tiktok Codec same can use in Whatsapp too, because Tiktok also use the Whatsapp codec, they will HD output when you upload the converted video.